The Lovers (1958 film): Cast

+Production

+Filming took place in Bligny-sur-Ouche, in the village square, as well as in Dijon, Lusigny-sur-Ouche, Veuvey-sur-Ouche and Vandenesse-en-Auxois.

 Critical reception

 John Simon described The Lovers as "undistinguished but sexy".

 Critic Pauline Kael wrote that the film was "facile movie-poetry but erotic and beautifully made."

 American obscenity case

 The film is important in American legal history as it resulted in a court case that questioned the definition of obscenity.
-A showing of the film in Cleveland Heights, Ohio's Coventry Village resulted in a criminal conviction of the theatre manager for public depiction of obscene material.
+A showing of the film at Coventry Village in Cleveland Heights, Ohio resulted in a criminal conviction of the theatre manager for public depiction of obscene material.
 He appealed his conviction to the United States Supreme Court, which reversed the conviction and ruled that the film was not obscene in its written opinion (Jacobellis v.
 Ohio).
 The case resulted in Justice Potter Stewart's famously subjective definition of hard-core pornography: "I know it when I see it."
 (Stewart did not consider the film to be such.)